-- The space is available only upon advance request which shall be obtained by filing a reservation form in the Student Activities Office, Building A, Room 336. - Space shall be allocated on a first-come, first-served basis.
-It shall be requested at least five (5) days prior to the desired date.
-Requests for a subsequent semester will not be accepted earlier than six (6) weeks prior to the beginning of that semester. - 3.
-A maximum of three (3) tables or displays may be placed in the designated area at the same time.
-Tables will be provided by the College.
-Displays shall not exceed 4' × 8' in size.
-The tables and displays will be placed next to the windows along the south corridor of the College Center Lounge. - 4.
-In order to allow as many groups as possible to be represented in the College Center, space may be reserved for a maximum of four (4) times a month or once a week per semester per organization. - 5.
+- 4. In order to allow as many groups as possible to be represented in the College Center, space may be reserved for a maximum of four (4) times a month or once a week per semester per organization. - 5.
 There shall be no more than one (1) space per organization at the same time; however, if no other requests have been made by the reservation deadline, one additional display space may be reserved.
 No more than four (4) representatives or individuals shall staff any display. - Displays may not be disruptive in nature.
-No sound amplification equipment may be used in the designated area. - Representatives of organizations or individuals may communicate anywhere in the designated area. - 8.
-Alcoholic beverages, narcotics, profane language, quarreling, fighting or gambling are prohibited.
+No sound amplification equipment may be used in the designated area. - Representatives of organizations or individuals may communicate anywhere in the designated area. - Alcoholic beverages, narcotics, profane language, quarreling, fighting or gambling are prohibited.
 Smoking is also prohibited in posted areas. - Literature may be sold and contributions solicited in the designated area. - 10.
 The individual or organization is responsible for prompt payment of any damage to College property. - 11.
 The College may assume a violation of regulations has occurred if an organization does not staff its reserved space for two reserved dates without notifying the Office or Director of Student Activities.
-In the event of such a violation the College may cancel the balance of the reserved time.

-12. In the event that an organization wishes to rent the entire Lounge or the College wishes to schedule an event requiring the entire Lounge, the College reserves the right to cancel reservations for that date in the designated area by issuing a notice ten (10) days prior to the scheduled date.

-13. Violation of the regulations shall result in the revocation of the organization's or individual's reservation by the Director of Student Activities for the remainder of the semester or three (3) months, whichever is longer, by service of a cancellation notice in writing upon the person making the reservations.
+In the event of such a violation the College may cancel the balance of the reserved time. - 12.
+In the event that an organization wishes to rent the entire Lounge or the College wishes to schedule an event requiring the entire Lounge, the College reserves the right to cancel reservations for that date in the designated area by issuing a notice ten (10) days prior to the scheduled date - 13.
+Violation of the regulations shall result in the revocation of the organization's or individual's reservation by the Director of Student Activities for the remainder of the semester or three (3) months, whichever is longer, by service of a cancellation notice in writing upon the person making the reservations.
 If there is a dispute as to the facts causing the violation, the party contesting the cancellation may, within five (5) days of the cancellation, request the Vice President of Administrative Services to hold a meeting with the aggrieved party and the College office cancelling the reservation to review the alleged violation.